Updated July 10, 2023

 So, the number of shares outstanding of a company is a very important factor as it is used to calculate various performance metrics, such as earnings per share (EPS), which changes during a reporting period.
 Therefore, it makes sense to calculate the weighted average outstanding shares by incorporating the adjustments.

 This is a guide to Weighted Average Shares Outstanding.
-Here we also discuss the introduction and how to calculate it along with the example.
+Here we also discuss the introduction, how to calculate it, and the example.
 You may also have a look at the following articles to learn more –